Table of Contents Show

 Pittsburgh has over 30 breweries for every taste bud, age group, and occasion.
-These breweries even allow you to craft your own beer alongside their experts, offering a wide range of spectacular beer menus.
+These breweries even allow you to craft your beer alongside their experts, offering a wide range of spectacular beer menus.

-Pittsburgh is well known for its theatre arts and performance venues, and of course, the breweries.
+Pittsburgh is well known for its theatre arts and performance venues and, of course, the breweries.

 1. Church Brew Works

 Settled in cultural Lawrenceville, Church Brew Works is rich in hospitality and a happening atmosphere.
 This Old Catholic Church has been transformed into a beautiful modern brewery and is among the best Pittsburgh breweries you will find today.
-Even though Pittsburgh breweries are known for their modernization, this church has still kept its aspects – including stained glass and pews.
+Even though Pittsburgh breweries are known for modernization, this church has kept its aspects – including stained glass and pews.

-In short, it’s got everything that makes it feel like a church; a holy and sacred place.
+In short, it’s got everything that makes it feel like a church, a holy and sacred place.
 The beer they serve here is spectacular, but the most amazing thing to witness here is its interior.

-In light of the Pandemic, only outdoor dining is available for now.
-This open-air beer garden is super gorgeous and trendy.
+The open-air beer garden is super gorgeous and trendy.
 Quality food trucks are added perks to the place.

 It’s one of the most photo-perfect Pittsburgh breweries.
-If you’re a photographer it’s just the right match for you!
+If you’re a photographer, it’s just the right match for you!
 The pristine beauty of the lake and the beer garden is sure to leave you in awe.

 Interesting trivia – You can bring your own food.
-You can also opt to buy from outside food trucks or the nearby Pizza place, Iron Born.
+You can also buy from outside food trucks or the nearby Pizza place, Iron Born.
 These are amazing places to relish flavourful food that is pocket-friendly too.

 4. Hop Farm Brewing Company

-The top scorers of their globally rated brews include Wooden Finger, Rhineland Champagne and Bourbon Barrel Aged Kulak.
-They offer a variety of seasonal brews and conducts beer and food pairing sessions often.
+The top scorers of their globally rated brews include Wooden Finger, Rhineland Champagne, and Bourbon Barrel Aged Kulak.
+They offer a variety of seasonal brews and conduct beer and food pairing sessions often.
 It is also a pet-friendly space.
 The place is spacious with exceptional ambiance and is a total go-to suggestion.

-You will often find special beer tasting events and tours.
-The brewery owns a big taproom, a pinball machine and what not!
+You will often find special beer-tasting events and tours.
+The brewery owns a big taproom, a pinball machine, and whatnot!
 They even have outdoor seating for those who love to sip their beer while soaking in the freshness of nature.

 It’s a cool place to go hang around with a bunch of friends and colleagues.
-There has been a rise in the number of Pittsburgh breweries ever since they started the brewery business.
-You’ll definitely not regret the experience here.
+There has been a rise in Pittsburgh breweries ever since they started the brewery business.
+You’ll not regret the experience here.

-Started in 2014, this is a much recent addition to the family of Pittsburgh breweries.
-Don’t get fooled by their small menu, this place has a lot to offer than it might seem.
-The Lustra, Infinite Highway, Better One or Two and many such include the long list of their best brews.
+Started in 2014, this is a much recent addition to the Pittsburgh Breweries family.
+Don’t get fooled by their small menu; this place has a lot more to offer than it might seem.
+The Lustra, Infinite Highway, Better One or Two, and many such include the long list of their best brews.

 7. Allegheny City Brewing

 The small private-spaced brewery has a capacity of 50.
-They have a wide range of sour beer but don’t forget to try out Alleghany Common – surely their best product.
+They have a wide range of sour beer, but don’t forget to try out Alleghany Common – surely their best product.